GaloisInc/CASE-AADL-Tutorial/chapter4_hamr/README.md

 Per the AADL semantics, ports are frozen during dispatch to ensure arrival of new data doesn't impact computation.

 All of the code populated in the `initialise`, `finalize` and `timeTriggered` functions is example code.
-The contents of those functions can be edited to include the desired implemation logic.
+The contents of those functions can be edited to include the desired implementation logic.

 When to use HAMR
 ----------------